mrt-kousha/scrapy/README.md

 # scrapy
-In this repository, I try to uncover some of the tips and programs I used to work with the scrapy framework.
+In this repository, I try to uncover some of the little tips and tricks that I used to work with the scrapy framework.